AI for Scientific Discovery is a Social Problem: Barriers to Scientific Achievement

 \paragraph{Data Fragmentation and Standardization Challenges}

-Beyond architectural limitations, scientific data suffers from severe fragmentation that prevents collaborative model development.
-Research organizations typically manage over 100 distinct data sources, with 30\% handling more than 1,000 sources~\cite{Pressley2021}.
-For instance, a 2020 survey found that data scientists spend about 45\% of their time on data preparation tasks, including loading and cleaning data \cite{woodie2020_dataprep_time}.
+Beyond architectural limitations, scientific data suffer from severe fragmentation that prevents the development of collaborative models.
+Research organizations typically manage more than 100 distinct data sources, with 30\% handling more than 1,000 sources~\cite{Pressley2021}.
+For instance, a 2020 survey revealed that data scientists spend approximately 45\% of their time on data preparation tasks, including loading and cleaning data~\cite{woodie2020_dataprep_time}.
 Domain-specific formats, inconsistent metadata standards, and incompatible experimental protocols create artificial barriers that fragment knowledge and limit collaborative development.
+Recent research on machine learning data practices has revealed fundamental challenges: ML researchers struggle to apply standard data curation principles because of the presence of shared terms with nonshared meanings between fields, high interpretative flexibility in terms of adapting concepts, the depth of data curation expertise needed, and the unclear scopes of documentation responsibilities~\cite{bhardwaj2024mlcuration}.

 The cancer research field exemplifies these challenges.
-Harmonizing just nine Cancer Imaging Archive files required 329.5 hours over six months, identifying only 41 overlapping fields across three or more files~\cite{basu2019call}.
-This labor-intensive process must be repeated for each new research initiative, creating insurmountable barriers for smaller institutions lacking dedicated data curation resources.
+Harmonizing just nine Cancer Imaging Archive files required 329.5 hours over six months, resulting in the identification of only 41 overlapping fields across three or more files~\cite{basu2019call}.
+This labor-intensive process must be repeated for each new research initiative, creating insurmountable barriers for smaller institutions that lack dedicated data curation resources.

-Similar problems arise outside of the life sciences.
-In astroparticle physics, experiments like KASCADE and TAIGA produced distributed datasets in heterogeneous, experiment-specific formats, such as ROOT trees, custom binaries, and ASCII logs, that required specialized software just to parse~\cite{haungs2019germanrussianastroparticledatalife}.
-Because files were large and monolithic, extracting subsets (e.g., high-energy showers) often meant loading gigabytes of irrelevant data.
-Data were also scattered across institutions with limited metadata, creating significant computational and logistical overhead before scientific analysis could even begin~\cite{kryukov2019distributeddatastoragemodern}.
+Similar problems arise outside the life sciences.
+In astroparticle physics, experiments such as KASCADE and TAIGA produced distributed datasets in heterogeneous, experiment-specific formats, such as ROOT trees, custom binaries, and ASCII logs, that required specialized software just to parse~\cite{haungs2019germanrussianastroparticledatalife}.
+Because these files were large and monolithic, extracting subsets (e.g., high-energy showers) from them often meant loading gigabytes of irrelevant data.
+The data were also scattered across institutions with limited metadata, creating significant computational and logistical overhead before a scientific analysis could even begin~\cite{kryukov2019distributeddatastoragemodern}.

 \paragraph{Data Format and Evaluation Incompatibilities}